top of page

 MEET OUR MAESTROS:

-At Intiwasi, our educators are more than teachers, they are mentors, guides, and role models who inspire a love for learning every day.
-Coming from diverse backgrounds and cultures, our team brings a rich tapestry of experiences that enhance our Spanish immersion program and broaden our students' global awareness.
+At Intiwasi, our educators are more than teachers, they are mentors, guides, and role models who inspire a lifelong love for learning.

-With a deep passion for education, our dedicated maestros create nurturing, engaging, and dynamic learning environments where every child feels seen, heard, and valued.
-Through innovative teaching methods, cultural storytelling, and a commitment to holistic development, they empower students to become confident, curious, and compassionate lifelong learners.
+Every day, our teachers cultivate nurturing, engaging, and dynamic classrooms where every child feels seen, heard, and valued.
+Through creative instruction, cultural exploration, and a deep commitment to holistic growth, they empower students to become confident, curious, and compassionate learners, ready to lead change in their communities.

 Dedication to Professional Development